 Harris’ ABI technology will provide better information about the formation of storms earlier than today’s weather satellites, which will improve preparedness for severe weather events.

-Built by Harris, the Advanced Baseline Imager (ABI) is the primary instrument aboard the GOES-R satellite.
+Built by Harris, the Advanced Baseline Imager (ABI) is the primary instrument aboard the GOES-R series of environmental satellites.
 ABI will collect and transmit to NOAA's ground station more environmental information than previous geostationary satellites at a higher resolution and a faster rate, giving meteorologists better information to create more accurate weather forecasts.

 As NOAA/NASA’s prime contractor for the ABI and the GOES-R ground system, Harris technology will transform weather forecasting by delivering accurate and timely information to positively impact decision making that will affect lives and property.

 Visit the NOAA/NASA GOES-R site at www.GOES-R.gov